msv-lab/llm-play/README.md

 The evaluation mode is enabled with the `-e` option and evaluates previously computed responses against specified criteria.

-To evaluate the responses stored in the output directory by checking if they are equal to `Beijing` and pring an evaluation table, use:
+To evaluate the responses stored in the output directory by checking if they are equal to `Beijing`, and print an evaluation table, use:

     llm-query -e output --equal Beijing